.

 Key Considerations:

-• Ensure the policy covers ransomware, data breaches, and business interruptions.
+• Confirm that the policy includes coverage for ransomware attacks, data breaches, and business interruptions.

 • Verify compliance requirements, as insurers may mandate certain security measures.